To secure your place on the programme please sign and return your Conditional Offer to ebsVET@op.ac.nz

 Click here to access and fill in the Student Code of Conduct form

 Below is some further information that we would recommend you taking the time to read and familiarise yourself with before the start of the programme.

 1. Learning Advisors

 A Learning Advisor is your primary academic support person through your study.
-You will be assigned a learning advisor and they will contact you and provide you with all their details prior to the start of your programme.
+Your learning advisor is Holly Kendrick and she will contact you and provide you with all her details prior to the start of your programme.

 In the meantime if you have any questions or wish to talk about anything relating to the programme do not hesitate to contact us on (free phone) 0800 762 786 or email email@example.com and your enquiry will be directed to a learning advisor.